Putting ESG and sustainability into perspective in Manager Selection

 Fund companies dedicated to impact investing often collaborate and have set up partnerships with universities to develop a set of impact measurement metrics, to obtain a very accurate number of lives saved or other specific numbers of impact.
-Impact investors often engage directly with companies they invest in to obtain greater insight into impact measurement.
+Impact investors often engage with companies they invest in directly to obtain greater insight into impact measurement.
 The most successful impact investing funds have often an extensive experience of impact investing reaching long back in time and have attracted employees with leading skills on the subject and invested substantial means into building up a credible organisation around it.

-This kind of funds were only accessible for a very limited number of clients, usually the very large institutions and pension funds, but now, since the interest has grown and demand for impact investing is accelerating there is a growing number of products open even for the smallest retail client.
+This kinds of funds were only accessible for a very limited number of clients, usually the very large institutions and pension funds, but now, since the interest has grown and demand for impact investing is accelerating there is a growing number of products open even for the smallest retail client.

 Even if there can be frustration regarding the lack of knowledge and the shortcuts thru quant data and ratings in the financial industry it is slowly and truly making a very definitive movement.
 A movement towards both more sustainable and impact investing especially since more and more investors understand the financial gains it brings and the interest and search for more knowledge is increasing.
-Every step towards more awareness and more knowledge and more attention, even if it sometimes takes the path of marketing agendas and box checking exercises all those steps are better than no steps towards a more sustainable investment universe.
+Every step towards more awareness and more knowledge and more attention, even if it sometimes takes the path of marketing agendas and box checking exercises, all those steps are better than no steps towards a more sustainable investment universe.